-Eating a lower-calorie, nutritious diet can help you lose weight or maintain a balanced weight, feel better, control blood glucose (sugar), and keep cholesterol at healthy levels.
-Even small changes in what, when, and how much you eat can affect your health.
-Replacing sugary soft drinks with fruit-flavored water or high-calorie snack foods with fresh fruit or veggie snacks could provide results.
+Eating a lower-calorie, nutritious diet may help you lose weight or maintain a balanced weight, feel better, control blood glucose (sugar), and keep cholesterol at healthy levels.
+Even small changes in what, when, and how much you eat can affect your overall health.
+Replacing sugary soft drinks with fruit-flavored water or high-calorie snack foods with fresh fruit or vegetables can help you feel better.

 A nutritious diet for someone trying to lose weight is not very different from a healthy diet in general.
 Focus your diet on: